Canton Estate Administration Attorney

-An estate administrator is necessary when anyone dies, no matter the value of their estate or whether they had a will.
+An estate administrator is necessary when anyone dies, no matter the value of their estate or whether they have a will.
 If a person dies without a will or interstate, the estate still needs an administrator to administer it.

 In a will, the deceased names an executor who completes the estate administration process.
 Without a will, the probate court appoints an estate administrator to process and close the estate.
 Oftentimes, it’s someone familiar with Ohio probate laws and procedures.

 Whether the deceased left a will or not, the estate will go through probate, overseen by a probate court.
-This procedure ensures that all payments of liens, debts, and other claims from creditors are processed correctly, and the debt claims are accurate.
-Probate also ensures that allocation of the estate complies with Ohio laws.
+This procedure ensures that all payments of liens, debts and other claims from creditors are processed correctly, and the debt claims are accurate.
+Probate also ensures that the allocation of the estate complies with Ohio laws.

 The steps of probate and the role of an estate administrator include:

 - Identify all of the assets of the deceased